 Aren’t you dead?

 To paraphrase Mark Twain on the premature publication of his obituary: The reports of my death have been greatly exaggerated.
-I have noticed that some online author/publication directories list the dates 1944-1990 in parentheses after my name.
+I have noticed that some online author/publication directories (yes, I’m talking about you, The Supernatural Index) list the dates 1944-1990 in parentheses after my name.
 For some reason the folks who compiled those directories confused me with another David Kubicek; I don’t know if that fellow had any connection to the writing/publishing industry, but I am not him.
-Nor, while I’m at it, am the the lawyer in Cedar Rapids, IA, or the transportation employee in Washington, D.C.
-Just saying, in case it ever comes up.

 Which writers influenced you the most?